AllenNeuralDynamics/aind-data-transfer-lite/README.md

 ## Getting Started

 ### Who is this for?

 You want to upload data to AIND's Cloud Storage platform on AWS.

 ### Prerequisites

 Authentication for write permissions to aind-open-data bucket.
 Please reach out to AIND Scientific Computing for access.

 ## Installation

 Install directly from PyPI.
 We recommend installing into a virtual environment or conda environment.

 ```bash
 pip install aind-data-transfer-lite
 ```

 ## Usage
 You can interact with AIND Data Transfer Lite in three ways:

-1. Launch the GUI window for visual interaction.
+1. Launch the GUI from Python (e.g., in an IDE) for interactive use.
-2. Run the standalone executable (Windows .exe or macOS .app) — no Python required.
+2. Run the standalone executable, which requires no Python installation.
-3. Run Python scripts or the command-line interface to perform data uploads programmatically.
+3. Use Python scripts or the command-line interface to perform data uploads programmatically.

 ### Launching via Python

 - Ensure dependencies are installed.
 - Either:
   - Open the file `src/aind_data_transfer_lite/ui.py` in VS Code and click "Run" in the upper right-hand corner.